 Kim Carter, Exploration Ground Systems associate manager, technical, participates in a panel discussion at NASA’s Kennedy Space Center in Florida on Aug.
 28, 2019.
 Hosted by national radio host Tom Joyner, the discussion focused on the agency’s Moon to Mars plans and was open for all Kennedy employees to attend.
 Additional participants included former NASA administrator and astronaut Charlie Bolden, former astronaut Winston Scott and Kennedy Chief Technologist Barbara Brown.

-Following a panel discussion at the Kennedy Space Center on Aug.
-28, 2019, Kennedy employees pose for a photo with former NASA administrator and panel participant Charlie Bolden, national radio host and panel host Tom Joyner, co-host Sybil Wilkes and former astronaut Winston Scott.
-The discussion focused on the agency’s Moon to Mars plans and was open for all Kennedy employees to attend.
-Additional panel participants included Kennedy Chief Technologist Barbara Brown and Exploration Ground Systems Associate Manager, Technical, Kim Carter.
+National radio host Tom Joyner hosts a panel discussion at NASA’s Kennedy Space Center in Florida on Aug.
+28, 2019, about the agency’s Moon to Mars plans.
+The discussion was open for all Kennedy employees to attend.
+The panel included former NASA administrator and astronaut Charlie Bolden, former astronaut Winston Scott, Kennedy Chief Technologist Barbara Brown and Exploration Ground Systems Associate Manager, Technical, Kim Carter.